marcodpt/paw/README.md

  - nav as offcanvas and move all nav configuration to settings
  - footer

+ - formatter should be a component?
+ - allow icon with input to avoid unicode and translation
  - merge spec with source
  - semantic html tests, no string cmp
  - separate input and output options